“Oh darling! You can’t fix yourself by breaking someone else!”

 Rule Number 1 – Be Nice

 One of the best ways to avoid criminal charges is also the most obvious.
 Be nice.
-Do not say anything online that you would not say in front of your parents.
+Do not say anything you would not say online in front of your parents.

 Rule Number 2 – Check ID’s